 Most of what I learned over 16 years in the technology industry seems useless now.
 We were told that client-server computing was the be-all and end-all and that no one would buy dumb terminals anymore.

 All the magic was supposed to happen at the PC and the servers they connected to.
 The distributed architecture they called it.

 Now as I look around and see ‘traditional IT’ houses collapsing and merging into the Cloud and dumb terminals come back in the avatar of ‘Thin Clients’, it seems like a whole new world.
-Granted new inventions and technologies like server virtualisation, Cloud, VDI and hyper-converged infrastructure have been game changers.
+Granted new inventions and technologies like server virtualization, Cloud, VDI and hyper-converged infrastructure have been game changers.

-The lines between IT and other departments have become blurred as sales and marketing teams invest in technologies that help them predict buyer behaviour, tell them where their customers gather and ultimately help them close more deals and make more money.
+The lines between IT and other departments have become blurred as sales and marketing teams invest in technologies that help them predict buyer behavior, tell them where their customers gather and ultimately help them close more deals and make more money.
 The IT department has a choice, either be a roadblock and perish or learn-adapt and collaborate with your peers to add real value.

-Senior IT executives and CIOs with expertise in M&As, specialist domains etc have been called into run a program of works for a limited term.
+Senior IT executives and CIOs with expertise in Mergers and acquisitions, specialist domains, etc have been called in to run a program of works for a limited term.
 In many instances, we have been asked to find CIOs that can sit with the board of Directors and formulate a roadmap for the business based on the mandate handed down by the board.
 In some cases, on-demand CIOs have been tasked with being a sounding board or help peer review strategies and manage projects.
 Is the on-demand consumption of IT and resources here to stay or is it just a fad.
-Only time will tell!